Godweed/Socket.io-Botnet/README.md

 # What is botnet capable of doing?
 - Anything JavaScript is capable of doing.
 For example, dumping cookies from website, Iframeing a website or even used as keylogger.

+# Disclaimer
+This repository is for academic purposes, the use of this software is your responsibility.